A Quick Intro to User Generated Content

 As you can tell, we’re big fans of UGC.
 However, that doesn’t mean you should exclude all other forms of digital marketing.

-A smart combination of UGC campaigns and more traditional paid campaigns can boost your efforts tremendously.
+An intelligent combination of UGC and more traditional paid campaigns can tremendously boost your efforts.

 You can boost the organic outreach of a UGC campaign with paid ads.
 Using the two forms of digital marketing in tandem makes both more effective.